jrandleman/EScheme/README.md

 a markdown file.

 Note that [primitives.md](https://github.com/jrandleman/EScheme/blob/main/doc/primitives.md) is not intended to be a Scheme programming tutorial: the internet is already rife with many wonderful alternatives.
-Hence, the documentation is only intended to be searched by those who already know what they are looking for, with EScheme's most unique features being referenced from traditional Scheme entries.
+Hence, its documentation is only intended to be searched by those who already know what they are looking for, with EScheme's most unique features being referenced from traditional Scheme entries.